nadicaristic/nadicaristic/README.md

 <h3>🏻•💻 About Me </h3>

+-	:woman_technologist: Front End Web Developer.
+Focused on constant growth and education.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions.

 - 🎓 &nbsp; Bachelor of Science in Electrical Engineering and Information Technologies , in Computer Technologies and Engineering .

-- 🌱 &nbsp; Currently learning at SourceMX Academy
+- 🌱 &nbsp; Currently learning at SMX